 Since its first cases in China in late 2019, more than 11 million COVID-19 cases have appeared worldwide, with more than 500,000 dead from the novel coronavirus.

-In the United States, more than 2.8 million have been infected and more 129,000 have died, making it the pandemic’s worst hit nation.
+In the United States, more than 2.8 million have been infected and more than 129,000 have died, making it the pandemic’s worst-hit nation.
 A standstill of international travel has frozen economies globally, with the hope of post-pandemic social and economic reform tied, in some measure, to the release of an effective vaccine.

 After a flat-footed start that, by April, saw experts warn against an effective vaccine appearing within 18 months, hopes are now beginning to rise as a number of companies make headway.